 Myth #3: The higher the SPF, the higher the protection.

 Several studies show that most people do not apply nearly as much sunscreen as is used in the testing that determines the SPF level.
 Why does that matter?
 Because most people tend to apply less than ½ as much as was used in the lab.
 When you use a higher SPF, it can actually provide the appropriate amount of UVB/burning rays coverage.
-However with chemical sunscreens, the higher concentrations can sometimes be more irritating, so try to seek out sunscreen with mineral based products.
+However, with chemical sunscreens, the higher concentrations can sometimes be more irritating, so try to seek out sunscreen that uses mineral based active ingredients.

 Myth #4: I don't need to wear sunscreen on cloudy days

 In the summertime, 80% of burning rays still come through the clouds.
 That means you can see quite a lot of sun and burn quite badly if you are not protected on those cloudy days.
 But how about the rest of the year?
 Yes, there are still UVA rays on cloudy days year round.
 These rays, like we mentioned, can cause damage to your skin's DNA at the deeper layers of your skin and lead to no one's favorite form of skin damage: wrinkles.